Are HP Inc. (NYSE:HPQ) Prospects Worsening?

 Is the stock of HPQ attractive?

 In related news, Chief HR Officer, KEOGH TRACY S sold 121,763 shares of the company’s stock in a transaction that recorded on Feb 25.
 The sale was performed at an average price of 23.00, for a total value of 2,800,549.
-As the sale deal closes, the President, Personal Systems, CHO ALEX now sold 22,018 shares of the company’s stock, valued at 440,140.
-Also, Chief Commercial Officer, Schell Christoph sold 42,804 shares of the company’s stock in a deal that was recorded on Dec 10.
-The shares were price at an average price of 19.99 per share, with a total market value of 855,652.
+As the sale deal closes, the Chief Commercial Officer, Schell Christoph now sold 42,804 shares of the company’s stock, valued at 855,652.
+Also, President, Personal Systems, CHO ALEX sold 22,018 shares of the company’s stock in a deal that was recorded on Dec 10.
+The shares were price at an average price of 19.99 per share, with a total market value of 440,140.
 Following this completion of acquisition, the Chief Commercial Officer, Schell Christoph now holds 60,121 shares of the company’s stock, valued at 1,212,641.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.10%.

 5 out of 16 analysts covering the stock have rated it a Buy, while 8 have maintained a Hold recommendation on HP Inc..
 1 analysts has assigned a Sell rating on the HPQ stock.
 The 12-month mean consensus price target for the company’s shares has been set at $19.12.